EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/20_how-to-create-indexes-kv-table.md

 };
 ```

-### Define a non-unique index on data member first_name using the macro KV_NAMED_INDEX
+### Define a non-unique index on the data member first_name using the macro KV_NAMED_INDEX

 1. Use the `KV_NAMED_INDEX` with two parameters.
-2. The first parameter is the name of the index and it must be a qualified `eosio::name`.
+2. The first parameter is the name of the index and must be a qualified `eosio::name`.
 See documentation for the [eosio name restrictions](https://developers.eos.io/welcome/latest/glossary/index#account-name).
 3. The second parameter is the name of the data member the index is defined for.
 4. Call the base class method `init()` in the constructor of `address_table` type and pass the contract name as the first parameter and `first_name` index, by the KV_NAMED_INDEX macro, as the second parameter.

 The second parameter is the name of the data member the index is defined for and the type of this data member must be `std::tuple<>`.
 The first parameter of the tuple must be the type of the data member indexed non-uniquely, in our case the type `std::string` is used because `first_name` is the data member indexed non-uniquely.
 The last parameter of the tuple type must be the type of a data member name which is unique.
 In our case the type `eosio::name` is used because data member `account_name` is unique.
 Multiple properties can be indexed non-uniquely as well.
 In this case the first parameter types correspond to the properties being indexed.
 As previously already mentioned, the last parameter correspond to the type of a data member name which is unique.

-Refer to the following reference implementation of a non-unique index on data member `account_name` using macro `KV_NAMED_INDEX`:
+Refer to the following reference implementation of a non-unique index on `account_name` data member using macro `KV_NAMED_INDEX`:

 `smartcontract.hpp file`